Shrimp Farm For Sale

 In September, 2014, 4 ponds, 14 hectares in total, were aerated to double their production capacity.
 Another two ponds are ready to receive aerators, which when done would be a total of 20 hectares with aeration and double production.

 Local barren land values are $7 to $50 per sq. meter.
-An appraisal of 5.2 hectares next to the island and beach, part of which includes pond 23, made in early 2014 was $1.66 million, by appraisers for the bank LAAD, Coral Gables, Florida.
-An appraisal done for another was $15 million in 2008, pre-crisis.
+An appraisal of 5.2 hectares next to the island and beach, part of which includes pond 23, made in early 2014 was $1.66 million, by appraisers for the bank LAAD, Coral Gables, Florida, $30 M2 for that area.
+An appraisal of the whole farm, 168 hectares done by another with interest was $15 million in 2008.
 Business profit is a valuation method also.
-There are 168 hectares, 420 acres, in total, 210 acres of which is water surface divided into 23 ponds.
+As a business the value is $10-11 million using standard methods.
+There are 168 hectares, 420 acres, 210 acres of which is water surface divided into 23 ponds.

 The Road Not Taken-Robert Frost